Animal Ethics in the Wild: Summary

-Animal Ethics in the Wild explores wild animal suffering as a moral issue and argues that there is a moral obligation to intervene in nature to alleviate this.
-It begins by establishing two main assumptions: suffering is bad, and if we can prevent or reduce suffering without causing greater harm or without jeopardizing other important values, we have an ethical obligation to do so.
-The first chapter contends that nonhuman animals, including wild animals, are morally considerable beings due to their sentience and well-being, which should be valued regardless of species membership.
-The book contends that if death is bad for humans, it may also be bad for nonhuman animals, providing additional reasons to act on behalf of wild animals to prevent their suffering and death.
+Animal Ethics in the Wild discusses wild animal suffering and argues that humans can have obligations to reduce it.
+Faria begins from two claims: that suffering is bad, and that humans should prevent or reduce suffering when this can be done without causing greater harm or threatening other values.
+The first chapter argues that non-human animals, including wild animals, are morally considerable because they are sentient and have well-being.
+The book also argues that, if death is bad for humans, it can also be bad for non-human animals.

-The subsequent chapters address various objections to intervening in nature.
-These include perversity and futility arguments, which suggest that intervention could make things worse or is bound to fail.
-The book rejects these objections, asserting that intervention should occur when the expected outcome is net positive for wild animals.
-Additionally, the concept of speciesism is examined, with the book arguing against unjustified disadvantages based on species membership.
-It rejects anthropocentrism as a justification for speciesism and criticizes flawed accounts of moral considerability, advocating for a broader understanding of positive obligations toward wild animals.
+The book addresses objections to intervening in nature.
+These include perversity and futility objections, which hold that intervention could make conditions worse or that attempts to help wild animals are likely to fail.
+Faria rejects these objections when intervention is expected to have a positive effect for wild animals.
+The book also discusses speciesism, rejects anthropocentrism as a defence of speciesism, and criticises accounts of moral considerability that exclude wild animals from positive obligations.